 "I only once played with the great Hughie and that was in a charity match when he was 52 years of age.
 He took a cross from the wing, jammed it against the goal post with his head, and dropped it over the line - who else could do a thing like that?"

-Only two players, Denis Law and Kenny Dalglish with 30 each, have scored more goals for the full Scotland international team than Hughie Gallacher’s 23.
-Gallacher has the most prolific international strike rate of any Scot averaging 1.15 goals per game with 23 goals coming from only 20 caps.
+Only two players, Denis Law and Kenny Dalglish with 30 each, have scored more goals for the full Scotland international team than Hughie Gallacher’s 24.
+Gallacher has the most prolific international strike rate of any Scot averaging 1.2 goals per game with 24 goals coming from only 20 caps.
 Law took 55 games for his 30 goals (0.55 goals per game), Dalglish took 102 games for his 30 (0.29 goals per game) and Lawrie Reilly had 38 games returning 22 goals (0.58).
-To put into a more modern context, James McFadden in his first 42 Scotland internationals hit 14 goals giving him a strike rate of 0.33 goals per game.

 The best known international game in which Hughie Gallacher played was while he was at Newcastle in 1928.
 The Scots team from that day has since gone down in folklore as the ’Wembley Wizards’.
 An entire feature could be written on this one game alone so to merely quote press articles of the time:-